alysonvitalino/alysonvitalino/README.md

 ENG -

 - 🥳 I'm ...
 22 years old
 - 🔭 I’m currently working on ...
-Vistopar
+Searching a job!
 - 🌱 I’m currently learning ...
 Iot and SGDB
 - 👯 I’m looking to collaborate on ...
 New projects
 - 🤔 I’m looking for help with ...
 Learning SGDB